alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/historical/_index.md

  relref "#trades" >}}), [quotes]({{< relref "#quotes" >}}) and [bars]({{< relref "#bars" >}}).

 {{< note >}} Alpaca Data API v2 is currently in public beta.
 Please keep in mind that the public beta version may be less stable. {{< /note >}}

-## Backfill rate table
+## Public beta status

 As the Alpaca Data API v2 is currently in public beta, we are still running backfill processes to have a complete 5+ years of historical data available.
-We ask for your patience until we have everything up and running.
+We ask for your patience until we have everything up and running in the next week or two.

 The table below will be updated on a daily basis to show you our data availability: